rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

       alt="Tool on web that evaluates website for mobile users">mobiReady checks to see if your website works on multiple size devices </a>
 including 1024x768, 375x667, 320x533 and 240x320.

 ## Assisted Devices for Hearing-impaired or Visually-impaired

 <a target="_blank" href="http://www.nvaccess.org/download/"
       alt="Free Tool for blind and visually impaired to read text on screen translated into 43 languages in 120 countries">NonVisual Desktop Access also known as NVDA is Free and Open Source </a>
 and enables blind and visually impaired people to use computers using computerized voice.
 You can control what is read to you by moving the cursor to the relevent area of text with a mouse or the arrows on the keyboard.
 NVDA provides education and employment for many blind people.
 NVDA also provides access to social networking, online shopping, banking and news.
 NVDA has been translated into 43 languages and is used by more than 120 countries.

 <a target="_blank" href="http://www.windoweyesforoffice.com/"
-      alt="Window Eyes is a Screen Reader free for Microsoft Office 2010, 2013 and 2016 versions">Window Eyes is FREE screen reader for Microsoft products </a>
-to provide people who are blind, visually-impaired or print disabled with completely functionality compatible with Microsoft Office 2010, 2013 and 2016.
+      alt="Window Eyes is a Screen Reader free for Microsoft Office 2010, 2013 and 2016 versions">Window Eyes is FREE screen reader for Microsoft products </a>to provide people who are blind, visually-impaired or print disabled with completely functionality compatible with Microsoft Office 2010, 2013 and 2016.

 <a target="_blank href="https://www.nidcd.nih.gov/health/assistive-devices-people-hearing-voice-speech-or-language-disorders"
       alt="Article about Assisted Devices for Hearing, Speech, Voice and Language Impairments">Article discussing various Assisted devices"

+## Videos about 508 Accessibility Testing

+<a target="_blank" href="https://www.youtube.com/watch?v=4XJcswWmmAw" cc_load_policy="1"
+                         alt="Video discussing testing using Assisted Technologies">Video about testing considerations for 508 standards using assisted technologies.</a>

+<a target="_blank" href=" https://www.youtube.com/watch?v=c6OoQHDaLvk" cc_load_policy="1"
+                         alt="Webinar video on Section 508 Accessibility Authoring and Testing">Webinar about Section 508 Accessibility Authoring and Testing.</a>

+<a target="_blank" href="https://www.youtube.com/watch?v=HO3TdUb9uK8" cc_load_policy="1"
+                         alt="Video about making internet accessible for all ">Video presentation discussing issues and rewards for making internet accessible for all.</a>

 ## HTML coding for accessibility

 1. In URL links provide words to describe what the link is about to the visual impaired.
 For example: